hackneyc/piROMTest/README.md

 	dreamcast
 	fba
 	mame-libretro
+	megadrive
 	nes
 	snes

 OPTIONS
-	-v	Use verbose logging when running the cores.
+	-v	Use verbose logging when running the cores (libretro cores only).
 	-l	List the supported cores for the specified system.
-	-c CORE	Use *CORE* for all ROM's.
-If this option is not specified, the the script will attempt to find the user specified core for the ROM, if a user specified core cannot be found, the default core for specified system will be used.
+	-c CORE	Force *CORE* for all ROM's.
+If this option is not specified, the the script will attempt to find the configuration specified core for the ROM, if a user specified core cannot be found, the default core for specified system will be used.
 	-d SEC	Change the emulator start delay to *SEC* seconds.
 If this option is not specified, the default delay is 10 seconds.